Hetari/pyutube/README.md

 # YouTube Downloader CLI

-<p style="font-size: 18px; font-weight: bold; padding:10px; text-align: center;">Enjoying my project?
-Show your appreciation by starring it on GitHub!</p>
+Enjoying my project?
+Please show your appreciation by starring it on GitHub! ⭐

 ## Description

-This is a command-line tool to download YouTube videos from the `Terminal`, written under [Pytube](https://pytube.io/).
+This command-line tool downloads YouTube videos from the `Terminal`, written under [Pytube](https://pytube.io/).

 it is cross-platform (Windows, Mac, Linux) and can be used in any terminal.